NuzhatCSE/Computer-Graphics-Project/README.md

    One corridor and
    One entrance to the corridor and the door.

-C program for adding each part of the house after one another and their output are like these-
+C++ program for adding each part of the house after one another and their output are like these-
 ![CGM7](https://user-images.githubusercontent.com/85027870/169051231-5c608239-409c-48ea-b304-20d51f810bf8.png)